waffle-iron/treehouseProfiler/README.md

-# treehouseProfiler
+CvHub

-Enter your teamtreehouse url and get a report page created for you
+Enter personal details and usernames for github, dribble or team treehouse and get an online report card created for you.